Manaslu climbing in Nepal

-Manaslu climbing in Nepal consist of five camps including Base Camp 4,750 meters/15184 ft, Camp-I 5700 meters/18,700 ft, Camp-II 6400 meters/20,998 ft, Camp-III 6800 meters/230010 ft and camp – IV 7450 meters/24,445 ft.
+Manaslu climbing in Nepal consist of five camps including Base Camp 4,750 meters/15184 ft, Camp-I 5700 meters/18,700 ft, Camp-II 6400 meters/20,998 ft, Camp-III 6800 meters/230010 ft, and camp – IV 7450 meters/24,445 ft.

 In general, if we look at the 14th 8000-meter peaks climbing ratio, Manaslu is not about extreme climbing.
 But that doesn’t mean it is not a tough mountain.
 All 8000er mountains are incredibly challenging and retain a high risk of calamity.
 Besides an excellent preparation of the logistic, Manaslu climbing requires immense physical fitness and excellent endurance capability.
 On the summit day, one must be able to walk 10 to 12 hours between 7400 and 8163 meters.

 Sometimes the weather can be blizzard during the summit day.
 Manaslu climbing has some crazy and sad stories about climbers who get lost in the wide summit plateau vanished forever.
-So, if you are planning to climb Manaslu, I suggest that it is essential to check if the given package includes also accurate weather forecast or not.
+So, if you are planning to climb Manaslu, I suggest that it is essential to check if the given package includes also an accurate weather forecast or not.
 The Wild Yak Expeditions Team receives the forecast from professionals (not by free online provider).
-This has contributed a lot in our Manaslu expedition summit rate.
-Check the Manaslu climbing program and services included for 2019.
+This has contributed a lot to our Manaslu expedition summit rate.
+Check the Manaslu climbing program and services included for 2021.

 Which season is good for climbing?